EGO-Tech/starbase-ships/shifter/README.md

 ### Will changing all thruster nozzles to T3 versions increase speed?

 Yes, only slightly, by about an additional 2m/s.
 For all thrusters (including maneuver and braking thrusters), this is at a cost of 3.6 stacks of Ymrium and 14.3 Kutonium as well of 120K credits for assembly.

+### Why does NavGrid show an error?

+This usually happens after travelling to the moon via the warp gate where ISAN is not available.
+After returning, this can be fixed by reseting ISAN.
+Since this ship has three ISAN panels (one each on the pilot, engineering and navigation consoles), before reseting ISAN, rename the `_` field of two of the panels to something else temporarily using the universal tool.
+Then using your universal tool on the remaining ISAN panel, clear the value of the `_` field.
+The first time will show ISAN as offline, repeat clearing the value again to reset ISAN and NavGrid.
+You can then rename the fields back to `_` on the two panels earlier.